BenMcLean/Voxel2Pixel/BenVoxel/README.md

   - `Global`: One `DATA` chunk for global metadata. (optional)
   - `Count`: One unsigned 16-bit integer for the number of models.
   - For each model:
-    - `Name`: One `KeyString` for the model name, expected to be unique among models within the file.
+    - `Key`: One `KeyString` for the model key, expected to be unique among models within the file.
 Empty string indicates the default model.
     - `Model`: One `MODL` chunk.

-The size of the compressed data can be determined by subtracting the size of the Version field (the content of its 1-byte length field plus 1) from the `BENV` chunk size.
+The size of the compressed data can be determined by subtracting the size of the Version field (the content of its unsigned 1-byte length field plus 1) from the `BENV` chunk size.

 #### `DATA` chunk (Metadata)
 Corresponds to the `metadata` key in the JSON format.
 It contains:
 - `Properties`: One `PROP` chunk. (optional)
 - `Points`: One `PT3D` chunk. (optional)
 - `Palettes`: One `PALC` chunk. (optional)

 #### `MODL` chunk (Model)
 Corresponds to one of the `models` objects in the JSON format.
 It contains:
 - `Metadata`: One `DATA` chunk. (optional)
 - `Geometry`: One `SVOG` chunk.

 #### `PROP` chunk (Properties)
 Key-value pairs for arbitrary metadata.

 Corresponds to one or more of the `properties` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of properties.
 - For each property:
-  - `Name`: One `KeyString` for the property name, expected to be unique within this chunk.
+  - `Key`: One `KeyString` for the property key, expected to be unique within this chunk.
 Empty string, if present, specifies the scale in meters of each voxel.
 This can be either a single decimal number applied to all dimensions (e.g. `1` for Minecraft-style 1m^3 voxels) or three comma-separated decimal numbers for width, depth, and height respectively (e.g. `2.4384,2.4384,2.92608` for Wolfenstein 3-D walls which are 8ft x 8ft x 9.6ft).
 Scale values must be positive decimal numbers in C# decimal format.
 If no empty string key is present then the scale is unspecified.
   - `Value`: One `ValueString` for the property value.

 #### `PT3D` chunk (Points)
 Named 3D points in space as [x, y, z] arrays.
 Uses 32-bit signed integers to allow points to be placed outside model bounds (including negative coordinates) for purposes like specifying offsets.

 Corresponds to one or more of the `points` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of points.
 - For each point:
-  - `Name`: One `KeyString` for the point name, expected to be unique within this chunk.
+  - `Key`: One `KeyString` for the point key, expected to be unique within this chunk.
 Empty string specifies the origin of the model.
 If empty string is specified in neither the model nor global metadata then the origin should be assumed to be at the bottom center of the model calculated as `[width >> 1, depth >> 1, 0]`.
   - `Coordinates`: Three signed 32-bit integers for the X, Y and Z coordinates.

 #### `PALC` chunk (Palettes)
 Named color palettes.

 Corresponds to one or more `palettes` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of palettes.
 - For each palette:
-  - `Name`: One `KeyString` for the palette name, expected to be unique within this chunk.
+  - `Key`: One `KeyString` for the palette key, expected to be unique within this chunk.
 Empty string indicates the default palette.
   - `Length`: One unsigned byte representing the number of colors minus one, with a range of 0-255 representing 1-256 colors.
 A value of `0` indicates `1` colors, and a value of `255` indicates `256` colors.
 This range includes the background color at index zero while the rest of the indices correspond to the voxel payload bytes.
   - `Colors`: A series of `Length` 32-bit unsigned integers representing colors in RGBA format.
 The first color of each palette is a background color used to show transparency while the remaining color palette indices correspond to the payload byte values of 1-255 in the voxel data.
   - `HasDescriptions`: One unsigned byte with value `0` to indicate no descriptions xor any other value to include descriptions.
   - `Descriptions`: A series of `Length` `ValueString`s describing the colors.
 Only included if `HasDescriptions` is not `0`.
 A description should stay associated with the color it describes even when the colors or their order changes.
 The first line should be a short, human-readable message suitable for display as a tooltip in an editor.
 Additional lines can contain extra data such as material settings, which editors should preserve even if they don't use it.

 #### `SVOG` chunk (Geometry)
 Stands for "**S**parse **V**oxel **O**ctree **G**eometry".
 Corresponds to a `geometry` object in the JSON format.
 It contains:
 - `Size`: Three unsigned 16-bit integers for the (X) width, (Y) depth and (Z) height of the model.
 The size coordinates are outside the model and geometry data outside these bounds may be discarded.
 Dimensions of 0 are invalid.
 Setting one of the dimensions to the maximum extent of 65,535 will result in assignable coordinates for that axis maxing out at 65,534 to keep the implementation simple.
 - `Geometry`: A variable length series of bytes which encodes the voxels according to the "Geometry" section of this document.

 ## Geometry
 Both the JSON and binary formats use this sparse voxel octree format.
 The JSON format specifically uses Z85 encoding for the geometry data to ensure valid JSON characters, while the binary format does not use Z85 encoding.
 The binary format prefixes the model size to this geometry data while the JSON format includes the model size in a separate `size` key instead.

 ### Voxels
 An individual voxel is defined as having four data elements.

 #### Coordinates
 The first three data elements of a voxel are 16-bit unsigned integers for the X, Y and Z coordinates.
 Negative coordinates and coordinates larger than 65,534 are unsupported.

 #### Payload
 The fourth data element of a voxel is the payload of one byte for the index to reference a color or material, where 0 is reserved for an empty or absent voxel, leaving 255 usable colors or materials.

 ### Models
 Models (sets of voxels) are limited by 16-bit unsigned integer bounds, so valid geometry can range from coordinates of 0 to 65,534.
 Model contents are expected to be following the MagicaVoxel convention, which is Z+up, right-handed, so X+ means right/east in width, Y+ means forwards/north in depth and Z+ means up in height.
 Models are expected to be aligned so that their lowest edge occupies coordinate 0 on all three axes.

 #### Octree
 To serialize a model, geometry is structured as a sparse voxel octree for compression, so that the coordinates of the voxels are implied from their positions in the octree and empty spaces are not stored.

 The octree has a fixed depth of 16 levels, corresponding to the 16 bits of addressable space in the unsigned 16-bit integer spatial coordinates.
 The first 15 levels consist of only Branch nodes, while the 16th and final level contains only Leaf nodes.

 ### Nodes
 There are four node types, which include one type of branch and three types of leaves.

 #### Header
 All nodes start with a 1-byte header, composed of bits from left to right:
 - Header bits 7-6: Node type indicator